Xerrass/xs-elevator/README.md

 git clone https://github.com/Xerrass/xs-vehicles.git
 ```

-4. Start the Server and enjoy your syncced Weather
+4. Start the Server and enjoy your new Elevator System